seohyun2021/Genomics-R/README.md

 ## HTML view

-If you want to see the each file as html format, just prepend below url to original one on the browser bar.
+If you want to see each file as html format, just prepend below url to original html file url on the browser bar.

 - prepend url
 http://htmlpreview.github.io/?

 - your url will be like below. http://htmlpreview.github.io/?https://github.com/jongchul/genomic-R/blob/master/output/RNA-Count1.html